maryamafram/Week04/README.md

 # Week04
- A program that counts the number of vowels in a file
+ This is a program that counts the number of vowels in a file and 3 more letters